kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 The dataset consisted of half-hourly generation records across major fuel sources including gas, coal, nuclear, wind, solar, hydro, biomass and imports.
 Aggregated system metrics such as total generation, fossil contribution, renewable contribution, zero-carbon generation, low-carbon generation and carbon intensity were also included.
 The availability of both absolute generation values in megawatts and percentage shares enabled analysis of structural composition independent of demand fluctuations.

-The data was transformed within Power Query to ensure appropriate data types, temporal segmentation and structural reorganisation for visual modelling.
-DAX measures were developed to support derived metrics such as net demand and carbon composition breakdown.
++**The data was transformed within Power Query to ensure appropriate data types, temporal segmentation and structural reorganisation for visual modelling.
+DAX measures were developed to support derived metrics such as net demand and carbon composition breakdown.**
 # Fossil versus Renewable Transition
 A dual-line visual comparing fossil share and renewable share was constructed to assess structural crossover behaviour.
 This comparison highlights the relative balance between dispatchable fossil generation and variable renewable output.
 This comparison directly supports evaluation of national transition goals by illustrating how renewable penetration is reshaping the structural composition of the generation mix.